Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 volunteers!) working tirelessly behind the scenes to make that happen, but overall, it's a pretty routine situation.

-However, behind all the ordinary-seeming "SciPy released builds compatible with Python 3.12" hides an extraordinary story worth telling, because of how several unrelated, multi-decade-long timelines happened to clash in a way that could have very easily led to no Python 3.12-compatible releases for a long time.
+However, behind the ordinary-seeming "SciPy released builds compatible with Python 3.12" hides an extraordinary story worth telling, because of how several unrelated, multi-decade-long timelines happened to clash in a way that could have very easily led to no Python 3.12-compatible releases for a long time.

-To understand why this was such a lucky coincidence (though we tried our best to tip the scales, _a lot_ of luck was necessary), we need to zoom out a bit and explore the big players involved in this situation.
-In the interest of brevity, the following recap is going to be incomplete and opinionated.
+To understand why this was such a lucky coincidence (though we tried our best to tip the scales, _a lot_ of luck was necessary), we need to zoom out a bit and explore the big players involved in this situation (in the interest of brevity, the following recap is going to be incomplete and opinionated).
 From our perch on the shoulders of giants, let's take a quick look at the landscape.